 "It is a course that is designed to further both your professional and personal development, and that was one of the aspects that appealed to me," agrees Ms Cruickshanks of DLA Piper.
 "It forces you to self-reflect and understand your own strengths and weaknesses as a professional.
 As a group, we are all at a threshold in our careers, so this is really helpful for making the next career decisions."

-The first course is still in its infancy but, according to Ms Oakes, it has received exceptional feedback from delegates so far: "There is a real buzz around it, the group is very excited," she says.
+The first course is still in its infancy but, according to Mrs Wainwright, it has received exceptional feedback from delegates so far: "There is a real buzz around it, the group is very excited," she says.
 And as Mr Blackhurst reflects: "Everyone, whether it's FERMA, business schools or consultants, has been saying the risk profession has a skills gap to plug, so it's good to see Airmic taking the lead on this issue."